Skip to content

 “I always wanted to give it a chance,” Embiid said, “as long as I felt like I could be out there.”

-Embiid reiterated Monday that his goal entering this season was to “empower” teammates, rather than dominate in a way that made him the NBA’s leading scorer in consecutive seasons from 2021-23.
-But that largely has been impossible while missing 10 out of 13 games because of a lingering knee condition post-meniscus surgery, and a suspension.
+Embiid reiterated Monday that his goal entering this season was to “empower” teammates, rather than dominate in a way that made him the NBA’s leading scorer in consecutive seasons (2021-22 and 2022-23).
+But that largely has been impossible while missing 10 out of 13 games because of a lingering knee condition after meniscus surgery and a suspension.

-Additionally, starting point guard Tyrese Maxey missed his sixth consecutive game with a strained hamstring on Monday, meaning that the Sixers’ new All-Star trio still has not played together.
-That, in turn, means the Sixers’ complementary players — eight of them new to the roster this season — also have not clicked into their ideal roles.
+Additionally, starting point guard Tyrese Maxey missed his sixth consecutive game with a strained hamstring on Monday, meaning that the Sixers’ All-Star trio still has not played together.
+That, in turn, means the Sixers’ complementary players — who round out a roster with eight newcomers — also have not clicked into their ideal roles.

 » READ MORE: Tyrese Maxey implores Sixers fans not to give up on the team after rough start